Agoston Haraszthy: Phylloxera

 Haraszthy's management of the Buena Vista Vinicultural Society was both visionary and reckless.
 He borrowed large sums of money to expand the vineyards and cellars.
 He employed layering as a planting technique.
 This resulted in quicker propagation of vines but also exposed the plants to soil diseases.
 By the middle of the 1860s, the vines at Buena Vista were growing brown and weak.
 Haraszthy’s critics believed this was due to his layering.
 In fact, it was the result of the first infestation of the phylloxera ever known in California.
 Almost unknown before it made its appearance in Sonoma, the phylloxera spread in subsequent years throughout the California vineyards and even crossed the Atlantic to France, where it caused devastation.
 With production lagging, profits from Buena Vista wine were inadequate to pay the Society’s debt.
 Shareholders forced Haraszthy out of the Vinicultural Society in 1867 and replaced him with another manager, who tore out all of his layered vines.
 Haraszthy left Buena Vista for another vineyard in Sonoma owned by his wife.
-While living there, he filed bankruptcy.
+While living there, he filed for bankruptcy.